-This property is shown when the Use URL Proxy is set to Yes and is hidden when set to No.
+Parameter is shown when the Use URL Proxy is set to Yes and is hidden when set to No.

 Post body MIME Type

 Specifies the MIME type of data included in the HTTP/POST request's content body.
 MIME types typically consist of a type/subtype structure and are used to specify the internet media type(s) used and accepted by an HTTP client/server.
-This connector specifies the following MIME type for JSON, which is the default for this property: application/json.
+This connector specifies the following MIME type for JSON, which is the default for this parameter: application/json.